Kambo Research

-Kambo contains hundreds of identified compounds, many of which are peptides.
+Kambo contains dozens of identified compounds, many of which are peptides.
 Peptides are small chains of amino acids.
 Many of the peptides contained in Kambo have been scientifically studied.
 Although they show potent anticancerous, antimicrobial, anti-inflammatory and immune-modulating properties, there has been very little new research conducted on these peptides.
 Virtually no human research has occurred, and no research has been conducted on the Kambo secretion as a whole.

 Though science is unlikely to ever truly uncover what makes Kambo so magical, it can help validate the effects and inform the development of standardized safety best practices.
 With the rise in popularity of Kambo as an alternative healing modality, the pressing need for research about the risks and benefits of Kambo has become apparent.

 Conducting scientific research is timely and expensive.
 Many organizations will not fund research on substances that are not patentable and profitable as drugs.
-While KamboFinder pledges to support scientific research on Kambo by donating 20% of it’s profits to independent studies, this is only a drop in the bucket of the resources needed to pioneer the field of Kambo science forward.
+While KamboFinder pledges to support scientific research on Kambo by donating 50% of it’s profits to independent studies, this is only a drop in the bucket of the resources needed to pioneer the field of Kambo science forward.

 Join us in our commitment to support the scientific research of Kambo and to ensure safety, available access and evidence-based implementation of best practices.